My Inspiration for the Transformation of an Old Chest

 Once dry, I thought it was a little too shiny for my taste, so I improvised a colour using the glaze.
 You can create your own glaze colour, just mix 1 part chalk-based paint and ¼ part glaze.
 I chose to mix Night with the glaze.
-If you wish, you can add more glaze, which will make your painting more transparent.
+If you wish, you can add more glaze, which will make your paint more transparent.
 I applied the Night and Glaze paint mixture randomly over the gold elements using the same small artist brush.
 I dabbed off the excess using a paper towel.
-I then obtained this very beautiful aged effect that I was looking for.
+I then successfully obtained the very beautiful aged effect that I was looking for.

 Protect Your Furniture

-For the final protection, I applied two coats of matte varnish which I left to dry for an hour between each application while sipping on a second Sangria!
+For a final protection, I applied two coats of matte varnish which I left to dry for an hour between each application while sipping on a second Sangria!
 It is the holidays after all!